 Both programs involve team‐based problem‐solving techniques that are applied to a project in your area and both teach the same improvement methodology.
-RITE is more focused on supporting the efforts of frontline teams to complete improvement projects.
+RITE is more focused on supporting the efforts of frontline teams to complete improvement projects, and meets for 2-hours every two weeks for a total of 10 sessions.
 CELT is more focused on developing clinical and administrative leaders.
-In CELT, teams attend all day class sessions for 9 days, learning from invited local and national experts.
-In RITE, teams meet for two hours every two weeks for a total of 10 sessions.
+In CELT, teams attend all day (8:00am to 4:30pm) class sessions for 10 sessions, learning from invited local and national experts.
 Please see the image above for a summary comparison.

 As part of either course, each participant will select a set of team members that will work together to complete an improvement project.
 Each team will be assigned a coach who will work with the project team to provide consultation and support for this important hands‐on experience.